Diploma in Global Humanitarian Engineering

 In this option students follow an independent programme of study, research or investigation on issues related to professional practice in Humanitarian Engineering.
 This could be commissioned by an Non Governmental Organisation (NGO) or a contribution to an academic’s humanitarian research.
 It is normally carried out in New Zealand.

-For all enquiries about the diploma, please contact the College of Engineering student advisors.
+For all enquiries about the diploma, please contact the Faculty of Engineering student advisors.

 Join us on Facebook and stay up-to-date with the latest news and information about the Diploma in Global Humanitarian Engineering!